cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 #### TLS certificate authentication

-The second authentication method supported by Cloud Native PostgreSQL with the `pg_basebackup` bootstrap is based on TLS client certificates.
+The second authentication method supported by CloudNativePG with the `pg_basebackup` bootstrap is based on TLS client certificates.
 This is the recommended approach from a security standpoint.